Edge of Tomorrow: Plot

 In 2015, an alien race known as "Mimics" lands in Germany and swiftly conquers much of continental Europe, killing millions.
 By 2020, humanity has formed a global military alliance, the United Defense Force (UDF), to combat the Mimics.
 However, victory remained elusive until the recent Battle of Verdun, which was secured by the celebrated war hero Sergeant Rita Vrataski.

 In Britain, the UDF amasses forces for a major invasion of France.
-General Brigham orders public affairs officer Major William Cage to cover the offensive from the frontline, but the inexperienced and cowardly Cage attempts to blackmail Brigham into rescinding the order.
-Brigham has Cage arrested, demoted to Private and sent to the military base at Heathrow Airport to join the invasion as infantry.
-He is assigned to Master Sergeant Farell and the misfit J-Squad, who dislike and belittle him.
+General Brigham orders public affairs officer Major William Cage to cover the offensive from the front line, but the inexperienced and cowardly Cage attempts to blackmail Brigham into rescinding the order.
+Brigham has Cage arrested, demoted to Private and sent to the military base at Heathrow Airport to join the invasion as infantry, where he is assigned to Master Sergeant Farell and the misfit J-Squad, who dislike and belittle him.
 The following day, the invasion forces land on a French beach but are ambushed and massacred by Mimics.
 Cage uses a Claymore mine to kill a larger "Alpha" Mimic.
 Bathed in the Mimic's blood, Cage dies during the ensuing explosion.

 Cage suddenly awakens at Heathrow, realizing he is reliving the previous morning.
 He makes failed attempts to warn against the invasion, and experiences multiple loops in which he dies on the beach only to awaken again at Heathrow.
 With each loop, his combat skills and knowledge of the battlefield improve.
-He tries to save Vrataski's life so she can lead them but, after recognizing his apparent prescience, she allows herself to die, ordering Cage to find her on his next loop.
+He tries to save Rita's life so she can lead them but, after recognizing his apparent prescience, she allows herself to die, ordering Cage to find her on his next loop.

-Cage quickly convinces Vrataski of the reset because she gained the same power after exposure to an Alpha's blood.
+Cage quickly convinces Rita of the reset because she gained the same power after exposure to an Alpha's blood.
 Her loops enabled her, an initially inexperienced soldier, to win at Verdun, but a later blood transfusion removed the power.
-Vrataski takes Cage to Mimic expert Dr. Carter, who explains the creatures are a superorganism controlled by a single, gigantic "Omega" Mimic.
+Rita takes Cage to Mimic expert Dr. Carter, who explains the creatures are a superorganism controlled by a single, gigantic "Omega" Mimic.
 Whenever the Alpha Mimics are killed, the Omega restarts a loop and adjusts its tactics until the Mimics win.
-Vrataski realizes the Mimics allowed the UDF victory at Verdun to make them overconfident in their new exoskeletons and lure them into overcommitting their forces in retaking Europe, allowing the Mimics to exterminate most of the resistance.
+Rita realizes the Mimics allowed the UDF victory at Verdun to make them overconfident in their new exoskeletons and lure them into overcommitting their forces in retaking Europe, allowing the Mimics to exterminate most of the resistance.